How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 \subsubsection{Words}

 \paragraph{GAM with Classical Predictors} We started out by fitting a baseline model using only classical psycholinguistic measures (\texttt{Log Word frequency}, \texttt{Word length} and \texttt{Log Neighbourhood size}) to predict reaction times.
 This model cannot take trial-to-trial learning into account.
 Additionally, we included \texttt{Trial Number} and the participant's \texttt{Response} (word/nonword) as predictors.
-In the following, we will refer to the ratio of subjects for which an effect is significant ($\alpha=0.001$) as a predictor's ``reliability''.
-An overview of the various predictors, the direction of their effect and reliability can be found in Table~\ref{tab:predictors_words_classical}.
+In the following, we will refer to the ratio of subjects for which an effect is significant ($\alpha=0.001$) as a predictor's ``reliability''\footnote{In addition, we also measured the contribution of each predictor to the overall AIC of a model for the first two validation subjects.
+The results can be found in the Supplementary Materials.}.
+An overview of the various predictors, the direction of their effect and reliability can be found in Table~\ref{tab:predictors_words_classical}.\footnote{Note that we found reliabilities to be similar in both of the disjunct word stimuli sets, and therefore report reliabilities for both sets jointly here.
+This applies to the GAM models with classical, non-incremental predictors as well as those based on incremental DLM-based predictors.
+Reliabilities split by stimuli list can be found in the Supplementary Materials.}

 \texttt{Trial number} was a significant predictor for all subjects.
 Inspecting the individual effects, we see that along the course of the experiment (see Figure~\ref{fig:all_classical_words}), reaction times generally became shorter, with a couple of exceptional subjects who remained relatively stable and others who even slowed down.
 There was also considerable variability within sessions \citep[cf.][]{baayen2017cave, pham2015vietnamese}. \texttt{Response} was significant for 82\% of participants. \texttt{Log Word frequency} was also significant for all subjects.
 The effect was qualitatively remarkably similar across all subjects.
 Higher \texttt{Log Word frequency} generally elicited shorter reaction times.
 At very high frequencies this effect was attenuated \citep{baayen2006morphological, keuleers2012british}.
 Higher \texttt{Word Length} (significant predictor for 87\% of subjects) gave rise to longer reaction times, except for five subjects for which the effect was U-shaped.
 The U-shaped effect reported by \citet{baayen2005data} and \citet{new2006reexamining} apparently did not generalize to the majority of participants in the BLP.
 Finally, the most contested predictor for words, \texttt{Log Neighbourhood size}, was significant in 55\% of cases.
 The direction of the effect was incoherent across subjects.
 For 28 of the subjects, higher \texttt{Log Neighbourhood size} elicited longer reaction times, whereas for 14 subjects they were shorter.
 The effects for the remaining subjects either were not significant or had no clear direction (one subject).
 This variability is presumably one of the reasons why the effect of \texttt{Log Neighbourhood size} was found to be so inconsistent across previous studies \citep{andrews1992frequency, balota2004visual,keuleers2012british}.
 It should be noted that this does not invalidate the construct of neighbourhood size, but that it is important to better understand the reason for this variability.